AloneVoice/dynamic-website-builder/README.md

 ## 🎨 Customization

 - Modify the **blinds effect** in `main.js` to adjust transition speed or create a different animation.
 - Adjust styles in `mobile.css` and `desktop.css` to customize the look and feel of your site for different devices.
+Change colors in `:root` for fit to your project.
+- To use gallery delete existing files in `/assets/gallery` and upload there your own images.
 - Extend the `versions.php` logic to include more asset types or additional data if needed.

 ## 🔗 Demo